Claustrophobia and Anxiety With Mask Use for Radiation Therapy

 In some cases, the therapists can remove the part of the mask that covers your eyes or nose to make the mask more comfortable.
 This may not always be possible depending on the area of your head or neck that is being treated.
 If appropriate, anti-anxiety medications can also be provided.
 If given medications, you may not be able to drive.
 You will need someone to take you home.

-It is the job of your care team to explain the mask making process to you and ensure that you are prepared, but that is not always the case.
-Sometimes identifying claustrophobia or anxiety gets overlooked even though it is an essential part of the treatment.
-It is important to remember that it is normal to feel anxious or claustrophobic and to discuss this with your care team before you start treatment.
+It is the job of your care team to explain the mask-making process to you and ensure that you are prepared, but that is not always the case.
+Claustrophobia or anxiety may get overlooked even though it is an essential part of the treatment.
+It is important to remember that it is normal to feel anxious or claustrophobic and to talk about this with your care team before you start treatment.

 Related Blog Posts